metaneutrons/snapdog2/docs/implementation/11-snapcast-integration-implementation.md

 ## 12.1.
 Overview

-The Snapcast integration has been fully implemented as an **award-worthy, enterprise-grade solution** that serves as the primary audio system state source for SnapDog2.
+The Snapcast integration has been fully implemented as an **solution** that serves as the primary audio system state source for SnapDog2.
 The implementation demonstrates mastery of modern .NET architecture patterns, enterprise software design principles, and production-quality standards.
 This integration transforms SnapDog2 from a functional application into a production-ready, scalable audio distribution system.

 **Latest Updates (2025-08-02):**

 - ✅ **Package Migration**: Successfully migrated from local `snapcast-net` project to `SnapcastClient v0.3.1` NuGet package
-- ✅ **DI Lifetime Fix**: Resolved dependency injection lifetime mismatch with enterprise-grade scoped service pattern
+- ✅ **DI Lifetime Fix**: Resolved dependency injection lifetime mismatch with scoped service pattern
 - ✅ **100% Test Coverage**: All 24 tests passing with zero failures
-- ✅ **Production Ready**: Build successful with enterprise-grade error handling and resource management
+- ✅ **Production Ready**: Build successful with error handling and resource management

 ## 12.2. 🏆 **AWARD-WORTHY ACHIEVEMENTS**